adamDilger/resume/resume.typ

     time: "Feb 2020 - Present"
   )

     Senior-level developer tasked with designing, developing and testing features and bugfixes in new and existing codebases.
+In this role, I was assigned the responsibility of maintaining Geometry's core codebase, and was instrumental in the process of releasing upgrades and improvements that were consumed by a number of projects.

     Projects:
     - _*Geometry Enterprise Platform (GEP)*_